Wheelchair accessible Malaga

 As a flat city, Malaga naturally lends itself to easy wheeling.
 Apart from a few gentle slopes, most of the city centre is flat including the long seafront promenade.
 Many pavements are marble giving them a smooth surface that’s easy to wheel yourself along.
 Mick says that compared to British streets, “you fairly glide along!”.

 Most streets have dropped kerbs at junctions and crossings so you don’t have to negotiate a step up or down from the pavement.
 The paving here has a cobbled effect giving the surface extra tread for stability (and it’s non-slip in wet conditions).

 Top tip: when the lights go red for traffic at crossings check the traffic has come to a complete stop – locals often jump the lights.
 Mick reports that drivers in Malaga are reasonably considerate of wheelchair users.

 Accessible attractions in Malaga

 One of Malaga’s USPs when it comes to accessible tourism is the large number of monuments and museums that cater for visitors in a wheelchair.
-All 5 large art museums in Malaga – CAC, Picasso Museum, Pompidou Centre, Russian Museum and the Thyssen Museum – can be accessed by wheelchair users.

 The Cathedral is also set up for wheelchair visitors along with several other museums including the Alborania Museum, Car Museum, Music Museum, Wine Museum and the Bullfighting Museum.